canonical/k8s-snap/docs/src/charm/howto/upgrade-patch.md

         }'
 ```

-This will output list of applications in the model:
+This outputs list of applications in the model:
 * the name of the application (ex. `k8s`)
 * the charm used by the application (ex. `k8s`)
 * the kubernetes channel this charm follows (ex. `1.31/stable`)